Club Welfare Officers

 Failure to send this information to Cumberland FA prior to the deadline may result in sanctions against the club and you may be asked to come into Cumberland FA to meet with us to discuss the reasons for non-compliance.

-Cumberland FA is pleased to be welcoming SAVE Association to the county on Tuesday 11 December for a safeguarding training event at the Kirkgate Centre between 6:30pm and 9:30pm.
+Cumberland FA were pleased to be welcome SAVE Association to the county on Tuesday 11 December for a safeguarding training event at the Kirkgate Centre.

 SUPPORT TO REFEREES